maunesh/advanced-lane-detection-for-self-driving-cars/README.md

 This phenomenon needs to be taken into account when trying to find parallel lines of a lane.
 With perspective transform, we can transform road image to a bird-eye view image, in which, it is easier to detect the curving angles of lanes. <br />
 The code for Perspective Transformation is contain in the [`line.py`](line.py).

-Below is the outcome of perspective transform:
+Below is the outcome of perspective transform: <br />

 ![Perspective Transform][image4]

+###3.
+Cropping
+For the purpose of detecting lane lines, we only need to focus on the regions where we are likely to see the lanes.
+For this reason, I am cropping the image and doing the further image processing only on certain regions of the image.
+I also resize the image to smaller dimensions.
+This helps with making the image processing pipeline faster.

+Below is the outcome of cropping the image.

+![Cropped][image2b]